cadecairos/webmaker-docker/README.md

 # Webmaker Docker

 This repo contains all anyone needs to run Webmaker services for local development in just a few commands.
-It eliminates the need to fumble with installing configuring and running database services, and comes with sane defaults for everything.
+It eliminates the need to fumble with installing, configuring, and running database services, and comes with sane defaults for everything.

 ## Prerequisites
 All you need is [Docker and Docker Compose](http://docs.docker.com/).
 You'll find installation instructions for both programs (for Linux, Mac, and Windows) at that link.